iesl/structured_prediction_baselines/README.md

 1. **Sampler**:

 Given input x, returns samples of shape `(batch, num_samples or 1,...)`  and optionally their corresponding probabilities of shape `(batch, num_samples)`. **The sampler can do and return different things during training and test.** We want the probabilities specifically in the [[Minimum Risk Training for Neural Machine Translation|MRT setting]].
 The cases that sampler will cover include:

 	1. Inference network or `TaskNN`, where we just take the input x and produce either a relaxed output of shape `(batch, 1, ...)` or samples of shape `(batch, num_samples, ...)`.
-Note, when we include `TaskNN` here, we also need to update its parameters, right here.
-So when sampler uses `TaskNN`, we also need to give it an instance of `Optimizer` to update its parameters.
+Note, when we include `inference_net: TaskNN` here, we also need to update its parameters, right here.
+So when sampler uses `inference_net: TaskNN`, we also need to give it an instance of `Optimizer` to update its parameters.

 	2. Cost-augmented inference module that uses `ScoreNN` and `OracleValueFunction` to produce a single relaxed output or samples.